 The residents of Farmington Hills, Mich., were not satisfied with their current community center, which was in need of updates due to the age of the building.
 The city heard these complaints and made plans to convert a former high school into a new, state-of-the-art community center for residents to enjoy.

-The city of Farmington Hills engaged Plante Moran Cresa (PMC) to provide owner’s representative services to oversee the project’s budget, scope, and schedule throughout the three-year renovation.
+The city of Farmington Hills engaged Plante Moran Realpoint (PMR), formerly Plante Moran Cresa, to provide owner’s representative services to oversee the project’s budget, scope, and schedule throughout the three-year renovation.

-During design and construction, PMC helped the city prioritize needs, oversee project team activities, and guide solution development when challenges threatened the project.
+During design and construction, PMR helped the city prioritize needs, oversee project team activities, and guide solution development when challenges threatened the project.
 For example, the project team encountered issues with repainting an exterior metal deck.
-PMC coordinating additional due diligence to identify the issue and worked with the construction manager on enacting a timely and cost-efficient solution.
+PMR coordinating additional due diligence to identify the issue and worked with the construction manager on enacting a timely and cost-efficient solution.

 As a result of a committed and creative project team, The Hawk has won several awards: